aj-stein-gsa/www-fedramp-gov/_posts/2025-04-24-fedramp-20x-one-month-in-and-moving-fast.md

 over a decade.
 As circumstances and priorities change across the government, our attrition rate is lower than anticipated a month ago.
-We said goodbye to many people this month, including four federal staff and 26 contracted security reviewers who have supported FedRAMP for many years and recently completed a record-breaking three month review marathon that exceeded expectations.
+We said goodbye to many people this month, including four federal staff and 26 contracted security reviewers who supported FedRAMP for many years and recently completed a record-breaking three month review marathon that exceeded expectations.

-Our team still has sufficient resources to deliver against FedRAMP 20x expectations and will continue to demonstrate our commitment through collaboration with stakeholders and continuous incremental delivery.
+Our team still has the right folks to deliver against FedRAMP 20x expectations and will continue to demonstrate our commitment through collaboration with stakeholders and continuous incremental delivery.